Our Services

 Most drug rashes are mild.
 However, severe reactions are rare but serious.

 If you notice a new rash after starting dexamethasone, it's important to evaluate whether it could be a medication-related reaction.
-Ubie's free AI-powered Drug Rash symptom checker can help you quickly assess your skin symptoms and determine whether you should seek medical care right away.
+You can use Ubie's free AI symptom checker to quickly assess your skin symptoms and get personalized guidance on whether you should seek medical care right away.

 If a rash is accompanied by: